Updated: March 2, 2016

 The Microsoft Decision Trees algorithm builds a data mining model by creating a series of splits in the tree.
 These splits are represented as nodes.
 The algorithm adds a node to the model every time that an input column is found to be significantly correlated with the predictable column.
 The way that the algorithm determines a split is different depending on whether it is predicting a continuous column or a discrete column.

 The Microsoft Decision Trees algorithm uses feature selection to guide the selection of the most useful attributes.
-Feature selection is used by all Analysis Services data mining algorithms to improve performance and the quality of analysis.
+Feature selection is used by all SQL Server Data Mining algorithms to improve performance and the quality of analysis.
 Feature selection is important to prevent unimportant attributes from using processor time.
 If you use too many input or predictable attributes when you design a data mining model, the model can take a very long time to process, or even run out of memory.
 Methods used to determine whether to split the tree include industry-standard metrics for entropy and Bayesian networks.
 For more information about the methods used to select meaningful attributes and then score and rank the attributes, see Feature Selection (Data Mining).

 The way that the Microsoft Decision Trees algorithm builds a tree for a discrete predictable column can be demonstrated by using a histogram.
 The following diagram shows a histogram that plots a predictable column, Bike Buyers, against an input column, Age.
 The histogram shows that the age of a person helps distinguish whether that person will purchase a bicycle.